Engineering continuous-variable entanglement in mechanical oscillators with optimal control

+We note that our experiment uses a single ion, which does not provide spatial separation or independent readout of the two oscillators; therefore, this Bell test measurement should be considered as an entanglement witness rather than a test of nonlocality.
+The entanglement witnesses measured here surpass previous values from matter-based experiments~\cite{Leong2023, Wang2016}, yet fall short of those demonstrated in photonic systems~\cite{Eberle2013, Thearle2018}.

+The control technique demonstrated above can be extended to create more complex entangled oscillator states.
+As a demonstration, we prepare a superposition of two TMSS with equal amplitudes and a relative phase shift of $\pi$, i.e., $\ket{\Psi_\times} = \frac{1}{\sqrt{2}}\left(\ket{\mathrm{TMSS}(r, 0)} + \ket{\mathrm{TMSS}(r, \pi)}\right)$.
+These states are non-Gaussian with potential applications as phase-insensitive electric field sensors due to their displacement sensitivity below the standard quantum limit~\cite{Cardoso2021}.

-We further characterize the prepared state by extracting the squeezing parameters along each axis.
-We fit the data to the theoretical characteristic function, which is a sum of two-dimensional Gaussian functions,
+We prepare $\ket{\Psi_\times}$ with $r=1$, and verify the correlations in the $\{\mathrm{Re}[\beta_1], \mathrm{Re}[\beta_2]\}$ quadratures.
+Figure~\ref{Fig5: Superposition} shows the experimentally reconstructed $\chi$-function, which agrees with the phase-space distribution of the ideal target state.
+We further characterize the prepared state by fitting a model of the theoretical $\chi$-function, which is a sum of two-dimensional Gaussian functions,